ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 {: pre}

 To read a document from the database, you can use the `read` action from the Cloudant package.
-The `read` action may be composed with `myAction` to create an action sequence.
+The `read` action can be composed with `myAction` to create an action sequence.
 ```
 wsk action create sequenceAction --sequence /_/myCloudant/read,myAction
 ```
 {: pre}

-The action `sequenceAction` may be used in a rule that activates the action on new Cloudant trigger events.
+The action `sequenceAction` can be used in a rule that activates the action on new Cloudant trigger events.
 ```
 wsk rule create myRule myCloudantTrigger sequenceAction
 ```
 {: pre}

 **Note** The Cloudant `changes` trigger used to support the parameter `includeDoc` which is not longer supported.
-  You will need to recreate triggers previously created with `includeDoc`.
+  You can recreate triggers previously created with `includeDoc`.
 Follow these steps to recreate the trigger:
   ```
   wsk trigger delete myCloudantTrigger
   ```